How to Detect iOS FaceID Keychain Exploits Using AI

 threatCode The last six characters of the threat code specify the OS, allowing the Threat Resolution Center to address the attack on the affected device.

-With Threat-Events™ enabled (turned ON), iOS developers can get detailed attack intelligence and granular defense control in iOS applications and create amazing user experiences for all mobile end users when iOS FaceID Keychain Exploits are detected.
+With Threat-Events™ enabled (turned ON), iOS developers can get detailed attack intelligence and granular defense control in iOS applications and create amazing user experiences for all mobile end users when iOS FaceID Keychain Exploit are detected.

 Important!
 Replace all placeholder instances of <Context Key> with the specific name of your threat event context key across all language examples.
 This is crucial to ensure your code functions correctly with the intended event data.
 For example, The <Context Key> could be the message, externalID, OS Version, reason code, etc.

-Using Appdome, there are no development or coding prerequisites to build secured iOS Apps by using Detect iOS FaceID Keychain Exploits.
+Using Appdome, there are no development or coding prerequisites to build secured iOS Apps by using Detect Apple iOS FaceID Keychain Exploit.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: